Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

 \subsection{Higher order expansion in the long time -- very small wave scaling regime}

 Let us now consider a higher order perturbation expansion:

 It is natural to assume that the leading order terms satisfy the Lake equations \eqref{eq:lake}.
-Note that the parameter in front of the buoyancy is $\beta$, for which we will assume that $\mathcal{O}(\beta)=\mathcal{O}(\sigma^2)$.
+Note that the stratification parameter is assumed to satisfy $\mathcal{O}(\mathfrak{s})=\mathcal{O}(\sigma^2)$.
 This will allow us to consider the buoyancy independently from the higher order terms that will appear in the equations to come.
 Hence, at leading order in the vertical velocity equation, we have hydrostatic balance \eqref{eq:hydrostaticbalance} and in the horizontal component we have columnar motion.
 At the next order, we substitute \eqref{eq:wdivu} for the vertical velocity and obtain

 On the right hand side, everything in the brackets is independent of the vertical coordinate, so integration is particularly simple and leads to

 This shows that the pressure deviates from hydrostatic balance at order $\sigma^2$, as the pressure is a function of free surface elevation, buoyancy and horizontal velocity.
 The vertical average of the horizontal gradient of the pressure above is